yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 **Transaction abort**

-"prevLSN" tracks the previous LSN for a transaction.
+All records contain "prevLSN" field that tracks the previous LSN for a transaction.

-To abort, the log records need to include the steps we take to undo the transaction.
+To abort, the log records also need to include the steps we have taken so far to undo the transaction.
+A new type of record called CLR is introduced for this.

 ![](images/Pasted%20image%2020221116000812.png)